The Minerva Voting Guidelines

 Global Principles

-Minerva starts with the universally recognised G20/OECD Principles of Corporate Governance[1] and the International Corporate Governance Network’s (ICGN) Global Corporate Governance Guidelines (5th Edition)[2].
-There are six core standards to the OECD Principles and although the ICGN’s guidelines also use the OECD Principles, ICGN has nine focus areas.
+Minerva benchmark base policies start with supra-national bodies such as G20/OECD Principles of Corporate Governance[1], Task Force on Climate-related Financial Disclosures (TCFD)[2], Transition Pathway Initiative (TPI)[3] and investors bodies such as the International Corporate Governance Network’s (ICGN) Global Corporate Governance Guidelines (5th Edition)[4] and the Institutional Investors Group on Climate Change (IIGCC) [5].
+There are six core fundamental standards outlined in the OECD Principles.
+While the ICGN’s guidelines incorporate OECD Principles, ICGN emphasises nine focus areas:

 G20/OECD Principles